Nutrient Measurements

 Aluminum (Al) is not a plant nutrient and is reported in ppm (mg/kg).
 It is rarely an element of concern in plant tissue concentrations but may have large impacts on root and soil health, as determined by corresponding soil tests.
 It is also used in horticulture to evaluate coloration of hydrangeas.

-Nitrogen to sulfur ratio (N:S) is of primary nutritional concern in corn and small grains (e.g. wheat, barley, rye, oats, etc.).
+Nitrogen to sulfur ratio (N:S) is of primary nutritional concern in corn and small grains (e.g. wheat, barley, rye, oats, etc.) and strawberries.
 Excessively high ratios (> 18:1) may induce sulfur deficiency even where soil sulfur is adequate.

 Nitrogen to potassium ratio (N:K) is rarely a concern except where N concentrations are extremely high.